KazaiMazai/SwiftletModel/README.md

 ##  Installation

-You can add SwiftletModel to an Xcode project by adding it as a package dependency.
+You can add SwiftletModel to an Xcode project as an SPM package:

 - From the File menu, select Add Package Dependencies...
 - Enter "https://github.com/KazaiMazai/SwiftletModel.git" into the package repository URL text field